Colleges by Location

 Retention Rate

-The freshman retention rate for St. Olaf College was 90.1% in 2023, which is an amazing retention rate only the most prestigious institutions achieve.
+The freshman retention rate for St. Olaf College was 90.5% in 2024, which is an excellent retention rate only the most prestigious institutions have.

 The graduation rate is another indicator to take into account.
-It reflects the proportion of students who obtain their degrees within the expected timeframe.
-At this school, the rate of students graduating within six years is 85%, which is considered an above-average graduation rate.
+It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
+The six-year graduation rate at this institution stands at 84%, which is considered an above-average graduation rate.

 Student Body

-Making the decision of which school is the right fit for you is not simple.
-Knowing more about the student population can help you get a clearer picture of the school's culture and life.
+It is always challenging to figure out which school is best for you.
+Knowing more about the student population can help you get a better understanding of the school's culture and life.

 Main Student Body